shekhar-jha/OIMAdmin/README.md

 OIMAdmin
 ========

 A java swing application to play with Oracle Identity Manager.
-The code has been tested with OIM11g R2 PS2 at this time.
+The code has been tested with OIM11g R2 PS2 and PS3 at this time.

 Getting started
 ---------------